-Trees generally begin to pollinate anywhere from January through April each year.
-The pollen levels will start out low and gradually increase as more and more trees begin to have their sap rising and their vegetation leafing out.
+As anxious as all of us are for spring to begin, we also need to remember that means the height of tree pollen season is not that far off.
+Trees generally begin to pollinate anywhere from January through April each year, depending on the severity or mildness of the winter.
+Usually, the pollen levels start out low, but gradually increase as more and more trees begin to have their sap rising and vegetation leafing out.

-As spring moves on and our outdoor environment gets greener, grass pollen levels begin to rise.
-If you are sensitive to both tree pollen and grass pollen, your allergy symptoms may really begin to spiral out of control.
-In addition, outdoor molds emerge from their wintertime dormant state as soon as things begin to thaw, meaning that by late spring, you could potentially have a triple whammy going.
+As spring moves on and our outdoor environment gets greener, grass pollen levels also begin to rise.
+If you or your child are sensitive to both tree pollen and grass pollen, allergy symptoms may really begin to spiral out of control.
+In addition, outdoor molds emerge from their wintertime dormant state as soon as things begin to thaw, meaning that by late spring you could have a triple whammy going.

 1. Know the pollen and mold counts!
-If you keep track of when pollen and mold spore levels are highest, you will know when to stay indoors and when it is safer to be outside, enjoying the welcome spring weather.
-Time your outdoor activities for when pollen counts are lowest, usually early morning and not on hot, windy days.
-More information on this topic here: Do You Know Your Pollen Count?
+If you track when pollen and mold spore levels are highest, you will know when you or your child should stay indoors and when it is safer to be outside enjoying the welcome spring weather.
+Plan outdoor activities for when pollen counts are lowest, usually early mornings.
+Avoid scheduling activities on hot, windy days.
+More information on this topic is here: Do You Know Your Pollen Count?

 2. Make an appointment to see your doctor now.
-If you haven't been taking your allergy medicines during the winter months, now is the time to get started again... before pollen levels begin to rise.
+If you or your child haven't been taking allergy medicines during the winter months, now is the time to get started again--before pollen levels begin to rise.
 It takes even the best allergy medicines at least a week or two of consistent use to reach full effectiveness.
-Check with your doctor about whether a prescription nasal steroid spray might be usefor for you -- some people are finding that these sprays can be key in controlling spring allergy symptoms.
-It's important to realize there are many options for treating allergies these days and new ones are being introduced each year.
-Find out How You Can Know Which Allergy Medicine Is Best for You
+Check with your doctor about whether a prescription nasal steroid spray might be useful-- some are finding that these sprays can be very helpful in controlling spring allergy symptoms.
+There are many options for treating allergies these days and new ones are being introduced each year.
+Find out How You Can Know Which Allergy Medicine Is Best for You.

-3. Keep those windows closed!
-Opening the screens and doors is mighty tempting in the spring after a few months of being shut up indoors, but mesh screens will not keep out the pollen.
-So if you have a pollen allergy, your best bet will be to limit outdoor air from circulating into your home.
+3. Keep the windows closed!
+Opening the screens and doors is mighty tempting in the spring after a few months of being shut up indoors, but mesh screens will not keep out pollen.
+So if you or your child have a pollen allergy, you’ll want to limit outdoor air from circulating in your home.
 Use your air conditioner, if needed.
-Also, change your air filters in your systems regularly.
-And, you can use room air purifiers with HEPA (high-efficiency particulate air) filters that can remove 99% of airborne allergens and irritants.
-Plus, when you do go out and travel in your car, it's also a great idea to keep the windows up.
+Also, change your air filters in your systems regularly, and use room air purifiers with HEPA (high-efficiency particulate air) filters that can remove 99 percent of airborne allergens and irritants.
+Plus, when you drive or ride in a car, keep the windows up.